Eunicekon/FlipImage/README.md

 # FlipImage
+Node.js App
+- To run app: => nodemon start

+# App idea
+Creating a webpage that allows Users to upload an image and be able to flip the image.

-# User Stories
+## User Stories
+- User should be able to login to page and log out when done
+- User information should be stored once signed up so they can sign in
-- User can see a pane containing a single image repeated in a 2x2 matrix
+- User can upload a picture
-- User can flip any one of the images vertically or horizontally using a set of up, down, left, and right arrows next to the image
+- By hovering on image, image must flip to the back

-# Bonus features
+### Bonus features
-- User can change the default image by entering the URL of a different image in an input field
-- User can display the new image by clicking a ‘Display’ button next to the input field
-- User can see an error message if the new images URL is not found

-## Test
+#### Testing App using Cypress && Jest
 - To run => npm run cypress:open
-- To run App => nodemon start